 The set pieces (the Thames emptying near the London Eye, the Surfer’s chase sequences, cosmic clouds clawing their way around Earth) are massive spectacles which should keep the 12-year-old contingent happy, but writers Don Payne, Mark Frost and John Turman, though trying hard to put emotional ‘nads on the script, are subsumed by the summer stupidity of the director.

-The ice-veined Surfer’s dark origins and darker purpose are given short shrift (he’s from a planet which will be consumed by an entity insane with lustful power – no, not George W. Bush’s America – were it not for his promise to seek out other planets for that entity, Galactus, to eat); what could have been epic and disturbing is handled with gloved thumbs by director Story and egregious so-called performances by egregious so-called actors.
+The ice-veined Surfer’s dark origins and darker purpose are given short shrift (he’s from a planet which will be consumed by an entity called Galactus, who only holds off on eating Surfer’s planet planet because Surfer has promised to seek out other planets for Glaactus to eat); what could have been epic and disturbing and morally circumspect is handled with gloved thumbs by director Story and egregious so-called performances by the egregious so-called actors.

 The Surfer himself, though, stands above and beyond any puerile human morality or notion of thespianism – in every sense, he’s UN-REAL!